opinion

 The Upside of Going Global

 Yes, moving your business is a major change — but there are some great potential benefits, including more banking options.
-The U.S. adult industry has only a few major acquiring banks.
-In the EU, there are more players and more competition for your business.
+In the EU, there are more acquiring banks in competition for your business.
 Processing costs are substantially lower.

 In addition, Visa and Mastercard are regulated in Europe and the UK, and all banks are required to be transparent on costs and margins.
 Imagine knowing what your U.S. acquirer’s markup actually is and what your U.S. acquirer is making on your account?

-Finally, there are higher EU approval rates.
+Finally, EU transaction approval rates are higher.
 If a large portion of your traffic is European, moving offshore could lift your approval rates by 5% or more.
-That said, your U.S. traffic may decline as a result of taking this volume away from a U.S. bank.
+That said, your U.S. traffic may decline if you take this volume away from a U.S. bank.

 Balancing Risk and Reward

-There’s no one-size-fits-all approach — but for the right merchant, setting up in Europe or somewhere else abroad may unlock long-term operational stability in a rapidly changing industry.
+There’s no one-size-fits-all approach — but for certain merchants, setting up in Europe or somewhere else abroad may unlock long-term operational stability in a rapidly changing industry.

 Cathy Beardsley is president and CEO of Segpay, a merchant services provider offering a wide range of custom financial solutions including payment facilitator, direct merchant accounts and secure gateway services.
 Under her direction, Segpay has become one of four companies approved by Visa to operate as a high-risk internet payment services provider.
 Segpay offers secure turnkey solutions to accept online payments, with a guarantee that funds are kept safe and protected with its proprietary Fraud Mitigation System and customer service and support.
 For any questions or help, contact sales@segpay.com or compliance@segpay.com